 How High is a Badminton Net?

-The official height of the badminton net is 1.55 meters high (5 feet 1 inch) at the outside edges.
+The official badminton net height is 1.55 meters high (5 feet 1 inch) at the outside edges.
 It should be 1,524 meters high (5 feet) in the center section.
 Two upright posts placed over the doubles sidelines support the net.

 What are Badminton Health and Safety Rules?